Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Conclusion and Discussion

-Our main results imply that as the network changes from a hub-damaged network to a scale-free network with degree exponent two, the memory retrieval capacity is tremendously enhanced, but with some error.
-These features seem to be in accordance with what we experience from our ordinary brain and to a recent discovery of enormously high storage capacity in human brain.
-Thus, hubs, i.e., neurons with a large number of synapses, and other nodes with heterogeneous degrees in neural networks, play a central role in enhancing the capacity of memory retrieval.
-It is interesting to notice that a normal human brain has such a structure, even though detailed structural properties such as modularity and degree correlation are different.
-We consider the effect of degree correlation near $\gamma=2.0$ by performing similar analysis for the static model~\cite{Goh01,Lee06,Kim05,Kim14} of which the degree correlation is disassortative between $2 < \gamma < 3.$ We find that the correlated SF networks in the vicinity of $\gamma = 2.0^+$ have lower values of $n_{e}$ compared with those of the uncorrelated ones.
-The details are presented in Appendix~\ref{appen:static}.
-Finally, we have checked the error rate $n_e$ on several real neural networks, of which the degree distributions are heavy-tailed, but the degree exponent cannot be determined precisely due to the small system sizes of those networks.
-The obtained patterns of the error rates are indeed similar to what we predicted theoretically.
-The details are presented in Appendix~\ref{appen:real_nets}. \\
+We obtained the results that as the network changes from a hub-absent network to a SF network with degree exponent just above two, the storage capacity becomes tremendously enhanced, but some error occurs.
+These features seem to be in accordance with what we experience in everyday life and with a recent discovery of enormously high storage capability in the human brain.
+Thus hubs, i.e., neurons with a large number of synapses, and other nodes with heterogeneous degrees in neural networks play a central role in enhancing the storage capacity.
+It is interesting that a normal human brain has such a structure, even though detailed structural properties such as modularity and degree correlation are not yet known.
+We consider the effect of degree correlation near $\gamma=2.0$ by performing a similar analysis of the static model~\cite{Goh01,Lee06,Kim05,Kim14}, the degree correlation of which is disassortative between $2 < \gamma < 3$.
+We find that correlated SF networks near $\gamma = 2.0^+$ have lower values of $n_{e}$ than the uncorrelated ones.
+The details are presented in Section 8 of the S1 File.
+We also checked the error rate $n_e$ on several real neural networks, having heavy-tailed degree distributions but with undetermined degree exponents due to the small network size.
+The obtained patterns of the error rates are indeed similar to the theoretical prediction.
+The details are presented in Section 9 of the S1 File.